Opal: Precious opal

 Precious opal shows a variable interplay of internal colors, and though it is a mineraloid, it has an internal structure.
 At microscopic scales, precious opal is composed of silica spheres some 150–300 nm in diameter in a hexagonal or cubic close-packed lattice.
 It was shown by J. V. Sanders in the mid-1960s that these ordered silica spheres produce the internal colors by causing the interference and diffraction of light passing through the microstructure of the opal.
 The regularity of the sizes and the packing of these spheres is a prime determinant of the quality of precious opal.
 Where the distance between the regularly packed planes of spheres is around half the wavelength of a component of visible light, the light of that wavelength may be subject to diffraction from the grating created by the stacked planes.
 The colors that are observed are determined by the spacing between the planes and the orientation of planes with respect to the incident light.
 The process can be described by Bragg's law of diffraction.

 Visible light cannot pass through large thicknesses of the opal.
 This is the basis of the optical band gap in a photonic crystal.
-The notion that opals are photonic crystals for visible light was expressed in 1995 by Vasily Astratov's group.
 In addition, microfractures may be filled with secondary silica and form thin lamellae inside the opal during its formation.
-The term Opalescence is commonly used to describe this unique and beautiful phenomenon, which in gemology is termed play of color.
+The term opalescence is commonly used to describe this unique and beautiful phenomenon, which in gemology is termed play of color.
 In gemology, opalescence is applied to the hazy-milky-turbid sheen of common or potch opal which does not show a play of color.
 Opalescence is a form of adularescence.